Transitions Abroad Home.

 Travel Work Living Teach Intern Volunteer Study Language High School

-A train passing through the lovely Loire, usually a very cheap form of transportation in France.
+A train passes through the lovely Loire, usually a cheap form of transportation in France.
 Photo © Transitions Abroad.

 Oyster platter at a typical restaurant in Nice, France.

-Steer clear of the tourist trap areas and shops, many of which are typically in such places as the Champs Elysees in Paris.
-Often, the food is no better—if not worse—than far less expensive areas.
-In Paris, there are many restaurants offering modest prices and decent quality on the side streets where ordinary Frenchmen work or study.
-There are a few unscrupulous restaurants that serve substandard food to tourists since such visitors are not likely to come back anyway.
-There is no easy way to identify the black sheep unless you trust your guidebook or app.
-Locals might be able to help you if you ask.
-It’s a thing of the past that you eat well everywhere in France.
+Steer clear of the "tourist trap" areas and shops, typically in places like the Champs Elysees, near the Louvre, and the Left Bank near the River Seine.
+Often, the food is no better — if not worse — than in far less expensive areas.
+In Paris, many restaurants offer modest prices and decent quality on the side streets where ordinary Frenchmen work or study.
+A few unscrupulous restaurants serve substandard food to tourists since such visitors are not likely to return anyway.
+There is no easy way to identify the black sheep unless you trust your guidebook or app, or have a good instincts based on evaluating a menu and the amount of locals dining in the establishment.
+Locals might be willing and able to help you if you ask.
+It's a thing of the past that you eat well everywhere in France.
 Today, you can eat well if you know where to go.

-You can get standard fare throughout France at chain restaurants and steakhouses.
-While they are affordable, they don’t have much in common with traditional French cuisine.
+You can get standard meals throughout France at chain restaurants and steakhouses.
+While affordable, they don't have much in common with traditional French cuisine.

-Restaurants can serve free tap water with a meal—"un carafe d’eau s’il vous plait!"—if you’d rather not pay for bottled water set near the price of gold.
-Tap water is commonly served at ordinary restaurants, but if you do order tap water at a fancy restaurant, you may well be regarded as a cheapskate and treated accordingly by the waiters.
-A café can charge for a glass of water if they display the price, and so can a restaurant if you’re not eating there.
+Restaurants will serve free tap water with a meal — "un carafe d'eau s'il vous plait!" — if you'd rather not pay for bottled water, sometimes near the price of gold.
+Tap water is commonly served at ordinary restaurants.
+Nonetheless, suppose you order tap water at an excellent restaurant.
+In that case, the servers may regard you as a cheapskate and treat you accordingly, though if you are friendly and show respect, they will quite understand.
+A café can technically charge for a glass of water if they display the price, and so can a restaurant if you're not eating there.

-In bars and cafés, servings are cheaper if consumed at the counter rather than at a table, which is served by a waiter.
-Don’t make the faux pas of ordering at the counter and then sitting down at a table.
-You’ll be charged extra the moment you touch the chair.
-If you want to consume at the table, then order at the table.
+In bars and cafés, servings are cheaper if consumed at the counter rather than at a table, which a waiter serves.
+Don't make the faux pas of ordering at the counter and then sitting at a table.
+You'll be charged extra the moment you touch the chair.
+If you want to dine at the table, it is considered traditional in France to order at the table as service is included in the price of your meal.

-Gas stations on freeways, some of them open 24 hours a day, are convenient and have a standardized choice of food and drink, better than what you would find in the U.S. by far, but they are relatively expensive.
-Many little food stores in cities known as alimentations are also more expensive than markets and supermarkets, much like at home.
+Gas stations on freeways, some open 24 hours a day, are convenient and have a standardized choice of food and drink, far better than what you would find in the U.S., but relatively expensive.
+Many little food stores in cities, known as alimentations are also more costly than markets and supermarkets.

 Certain restaurants are closed over winter in typical summer tourist regions like Provence.
-You may have planned for a cozy little restaurant recommended online—only to find that it is closed—and end up at an expensive place or fast-food joint instead because no other place is open.
+You may have planned for a cozy little restaurant recommended online — only to find it closed — and end up at an expensive place or fast-food joint (just say no, though often the fast-food is better in France due to the fresher ingredients and more demanding French) instead because no other place is open.

-Order wine from the region.
-Most hosts like to present their local produce, so they will often select the best choice for you.
-Prices tend to be most reasonable, even in restaurants.
-Describe the type of taste you prefer in wine and don’t pretend to be a wine expert if you aren’t.
-They’ll find out very quickly anyway.
-Try not to stick to known big names such as the pricey Chateauneuf-du-Pape.
-Use the opportunity to discover little-known winemakers who produce some very good and different wines in almost all regions of the country.
+Order wine from the region whenever possible.
+Most hosts like to present their local produce, so they often select what they think is the best choice of wine.
+Prices are most reasonable by the caraffe, even in restaurants.
+Describe the taste you prefer in wine, and don't pretend to be a wine expert if you aren't.
+They'll find out very quickly anyway, especially as the French don't generally characterize wine by the grape name.
+Try to avoid sticking to known big names such as the pricey Chateauneuf-du-Pape.
+Use the opportunity to discover little-known winemakers who produce some excellent and different wines in almost all regions of the country.

-If you are self-catering, check out the discount supermarkets.
-Large supermarkets often indicate the cheapest products by placing them near the floor: Premier prix or marque de repère.
-The packaging of these products is often made to look cheap and unattractive.
+If you are cooking for yourself, check out the discount supermarkets.
+Supermarkets often indicate the cheapest products by placing them near the floor: Premier prix or marque de repère.
+The packaging of these products usually deliberately appears more cheap and unattractive.
 Shop at markets for fresh produce, although they are not necessarily cheaper.
-Select seasonal fruit and vegetables if you can.
-If you don’t know what is in season, it’s likely what you see in the largest quantities.
+Select seasonal fruits and vegetables if you can.
+If you don't know what is in season, then it is likely what you see in the largest quantities.
 In the countryside, you may find producers selling directly to consumers.
 Street vendors of fruit and vegetables in Paris can be cheap.
 Other street vendors may be expensive.
-There are no rules without exceptions in France.
+There are no rules without exceptions in France, like the French language itself.

 Avoid exchanging cash if you can.
-You lose about a significant percentage.
-Use your credit card for purchases, but check your bank’s commission since that could add up to 3-5%.
+You lose a significant percentage.
+Use your credit card for purchases, but check your bank or credit card's commission since that could add up to 3-5%.
 Mastercard and Visa are accepted almost everywhere.
-Diners Club and American Express much less so.
-Using ATMs is usually cheaper than exchanging cash, although you’d be advised to check your bank’s fees and commissions first.
-They often charge twice for cash withdrawals: First a currency commission and then a cash withdrawal commission.
+American Express is much less so due to their higher fees for merchants.
+Using ATMs is usually cheaper than exchanging cash.
+Still, you should check your bank's fees and commissions before you arrive in France.
+ATMs at banks often charge twice for cash withdrawals: A currency commission and a cash withdrawal commission.
 Both could have a flat minimum amount.

-Certain shops don’t accept credit cards for amounts smaller than 10-20 euros, so never run out of cash.
+Certain shops don’t accept credit cards for amounts smaller than 10-20 euros, so try to avoid running out of cash.

 Negotiate prices.
 It rarely harms, and the worst that can happen is that they refuse.

-Tips are never a moral obligation as in the U.S. A service fee of 15% is by law included in restaurant prices as shown on the menu.
-Add a few euros of change after the meal is a polite sign of respect.
+Tips are usually included in any services provided.
+A service fee of 15% is by law included in restaurant prices as shown on the menu.
+Adding a few euros in coins after the meal is a polite sign of respect.

 Accommodations

-There are many charming B&B's with friendly owners.
+There are many charming B&Bs with friendly owners.
 However, such warm hospitality often comes at a cost.
-Since you likely will spend much of the time at a hotel sleeping, you might want to go for standard fare if your budget is limited.
+Since you likely will spend much of the time at a hotel sleeping, you should go for standard fare if your budget is limited.
 Chain hotels offer a clean standard product that is similar throughout the country.
-However, the cheaper ones are often found near out-of-town shopping malls or industrial zones and can be difficult to access without a car.
+However, the cheaper ones are often found near out-of-town shopping malls or industrial zones.
+You will also frequently need a car to reach them.
 In all hotels, breakfast is charged in addition to the room and is optional.
 Not all budget hotels have bathrooms in the hotel rooms.
-The British English term “en suite” means “attached to the bedroom.”
-In Europe, “bathroom” is generally not used in the sense of “toilet," but in the sense of where you wash, and your room may not even have a toilet at all.
+The British English term "en suite" means "attached to the bedroom."
+In Europe, "bathroom" is generally not used in the sense of "toilet," but in the sense of where you wash, and your room may not even have a toilet.

-Of course, with airbnb.com and homestay.com and the like now becoming so common, you can reserve in advance and often find satisfactory accommodations since owners must be aware of online reviewers to thrive.
-There are also many long-term vacation rentals in France through other agencies, and the kitchen and size of the accommodations can make the experience very affordable, easily booked online, and allow you flexibility with relaxation.
-You don't have to go out to eat every meal, since you can buy local groceries and cook up a quick meal yourself with the usually great local ingredients.
+Of course, with Airbnb, Homestay, and other such agencies becoming so common, you can reserve in advance and often find satisfactory accommodations since owners must be aware of online reviewers to thrive.
+There are also long-term vacation rentals in France through other agencies.
+The kitchen and size of the accommodations can make the experience very affordable, quickly booked online, and allow you flexibility with relaxation.
+You don't have to go out to eat every meal since you can buy local groceries and fix a quick breakfast, lunch, or dinner with the typically better or great local ingredients.

 A view of Château de Chenonceau, a castle in the fabled Loire valley.
-You may visit this region inexpensively during the off-season months.
+You may visit this region on the cheap during the off-season months.
 Photo ©Transitions Abroad.

-Because museums are cultural, the French love to offer free entry in a variety of ways.
-There are days with free entry, and many types of visitors can get in for free or at a discount—students, young people, seniors, the unemployed, pregnant women, handicapped, families with many children, etc. Bring any official cards you may have that document your particular situation and study the official websites to figure out when you can get in cheapest at each place, as there is no standardization regarding free entry.
+Because museums are cultural, the French love to offer free entry in various ways.
+There are days with free entry, and many types of visitors can get in for free or at a discount — students, young people, seniors, the unemployed, pregnant women, people with disabilities, families with many children, etc. Bring any official cards you may have that document your particular situation, and study the official websites to figure out when you can get the cheapest at each place, as there is no standardization regarding free entry.
 Also, beware that museums are closed one day a week.

 Some sights may be more attractive outside of the high vacation season.
-For example, the Fontaine de Vaucluse, a spring coming out of a mountain in Provence, is dry during summer.
-Only when the snow is melting in the mountains in early spring is it worth visiting.
+For example, the Fontaine de Vaucluse, a spring coming out of a mountain in Provence, is dry during summer and most worth visiting when the snow melts in the early spring.

-Avoid the high season from mid-July to end August, except perhaps for Paris.
-It is crowded all over southern France; along the coast it is one long traffic jam, and prices are over-the-top.
-The weather is pleasant and warm in June and September too in southern France.
-March is the earliest I would recommend for out-of-season travel to the south, and October the latest.
+Avoid the high season from mid-June to the end of August.
+It is crowded all over southern France; along the coast, it is one long traffic jam, and prices are over-the-top.
+The weather is pleasant and warm in June and September, too, in southern France.
+March is the earliest for out-of-season travel to the south, and late October is the latest, as that is the rainy season.
 Paris, however, is nearly empty in August because all the Parisians are in southern France.
-For that reason, street parking is free many places in Paris in August.
+Therefore, street parking is free in many places in Paris in August.
+Note that post-pandemic, many Europeans now travel more off-season than ever, so you will still encounter a few more people in guidebook hotspots.

 I hope that you use this article as inspiration to find the best deals.
 Keeping your ears and eyes open when seeking deals in France is the best single advice I can offer to help ensure an enjoyable trip.